ThunderCold/sinica-intern-2024/_sources/generate-specification.md

-# Generate dataset specification in YAML format
+# Generate Dataset Specification in YAML Format

 ## Use the Frictionless package